maxcutlyp/YoutubeBot/README.md

 4. After you hit "Create", you should see some general info about your bot.
 You can edit this if you want - give it a name, profile picture, about me, etc - use the profile picture in this repo if you want, or make your own, or don't bother.
 5. There should be a sidebar with a "Bot" as an option.
 Go there, and hit the "Add Bot" button.
 6. From here you can give it a username.
 This is what it will show up as in your server.
 Make sure to save your changes!
+7. On this page activate the 'Message Content Intent' toggel.
+This is so the bot can read the content of the messages.

 ### Step 2: Adding it to your server
 1. Now that you have a bot, it's time to add it to your server.
 Go to the "OAuth2" page from the same sidebar.